 Boroughs will, in some cases, need instructions from the London Plan (not just “tools”) to raise their outputs and we particularly resist the proposal in policy H7A that boroughs should have discretion over the affordable housing proportions in their total outputs.

-Expecting the 65,000 annual output to magically commence in 2019 is entirely unrealistic, especially gven all the market uncertainties surrounding brexit.
+Expecting the 65,000 annual output to magically commence in 2019 is entirely unrealistic, especially given all the market uncertainties surrounding brexit.
 We propose that the 1st 5 year supply target is lower.

 h) Should Table 4.1 include targets for different types and tenures of housing?